MySQL

 Pay attention to the following before configuring MySQL as the Target system:

-• If you want Replicant to create catalogs/schemas for you on the target MySQL system, then you also need to grant CREATE DATABASE/CREATE SCHEMA privileges to the user.
+• If you want Replicant to create catalogs or schemas for you on the target MySQL system, then you must grant CREATE DATABASE or CREATE SCHEMA privileges respectively to the user.

-• If this user does not have CREATE DATABASE privilege, then create a database manually with name io_blitzz and grant all privileges for it to the user specified here.
-Replicant uses this database for internal checkpointing and metadata management.
+• If the user does not have CREATE DATABASE privilege, create a database manually with name io_blitzz and grant all privileges for it to the user specified here.
+Replicant uses this database to maintain internal checkpoints and metadata.

 type: MYSQL